jamestharpe/gas-pump-xstate-tutorial/readme.md

 ```

 This tells our state machine that when all of the prerequisites are completed, automatically transition to the "pump" state.

+(Note: You may notice that the `onDone` transition can technically be triggered without the `prerequisite` child states - this can be prevented with "guards" but guards are beyond the scope)

 #### 5. Add the final transitions